Far Hills, New Jersey

-Far Hills is a borough in Somerset County in the U.S. state of New Jersey.
-As of the 2010 United States census, the population was 919, reflecting an increase of 60 (+7.0%) from the 859 counted in the 2000 Census, which had in turn increased by 202 (+30.7%) from the 657 counted in the 1990 Census.
+Far Hills is a borough in the Somerset Hills of northern Somerset County in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 924, an increase of 5 (+0.5%) from the 2010 census count of 919, which in turn reflected an increase of 60 (+7.0%) from the 859 counted in the 2000 census.
+The borough is located within the Raritan Valley region.

 Far Hills was incorporated as a borough based on an Act of the New Jersey Legislature passed on April 7, 1921, from portions of Bernards Township, subject to the results of a referendum held on May 12, 1921.
 Far Hills is a dry town where alcohol is not permitted to be sold by law.

-It is located within the Raritan Valley region.
+In the Forbes magazine listing of the Most Expensive ZIP Codes in the United States, Far Hills was ranked 52 in 2010 (with median sale price of $2,067,451) and 87th in 2012 (with a median of $1,729,135).
+In 2018, New Jersey Business Magazine listed Far Hills at 12th in its listing of "The Most Expensive ZIP Codes in New Jersey", with a median sale price 2017 of $885,000.

+The 07931 ZIP Code extends beyond the borders of Far Hills into sections of other nearby Somerset Hills communities in Somerset and Morris counties including the boroughs of Bernardsville and Peapack-Gladstone; along with the townships of Bedminster, Bernards, Chester, and Mendham.

 History

-Far Hills encompasses nearly 5 sqmi in Somerset County, encircled by the equally upscale communities of Bedminster Township, Peapack-Gladstone, Bernards Township, and Bernardsville.
-It shares a community pool, athletic programs, civic organizations, and a school system with Bernardsville.
-It shares a public library, a fire department and a first aid squad with neighboring Bedminster Township.
+Far Hills encompasses nearly 5 sqmi in Somerset County, encircled by the Somerset Hills communities of Bedminster, Bernardsville, Bernards Township, and Peapack-Gladstone.
+The borough shares a community pool, athletic programs, civic organizations, and a school system with Bernardsville.
+It shares a public library, a fire department and a first aid squad with neighboring Bedminster.

 The borough maintains its character through 10 acre minimum zoning laws whereby large private properties and homes surround a small village which was the creation of a wealthy New York businessman in the late 1800s.
 The beginning of rail service to nearby Bernardsville in 1870, opened the area to city people seeking a respite from the heat and hurry of urban life.

 Evander H. Schley, a land developer and real estate broker from New York, purchased thousands of acres in Bedminster and Bernards townships in the 1880s.
 One day in 1887, Schley's brother, Grant, and his wife, Elizabeth, arrived by horse-drawn carriage to see Evander's farms.
 Elizabeth is said to have remarked on the beautiful vista of the "far hills," thus giving the name to the place before a village was built.